RamseyNjire/tic-tac-toe/README.md

  - Run the main file by  navigating to whatever directory you cloned the repo into and typing the following in your command line:

-     ` cd tic-tac-toe `
+     ` cd tic-tac-toe/bin `

-     ` bin/main `
+     ` ruby main `

 An interesting thing to note here is that, since the main file is an executable, you should be able to run it, even if you're not in the tic-tac-toe folder.
-All you have to do is type the command `main` on the command line and the game should run.
+All you have to do is type the command `main` on the command line and the game should run, even without using the `ruby` prefix.
 However, seeing as different environments can be unpredictable, if that doesn't work then the above steps are the surest to get the game running.

 ## Validators